sdsc-hpc-training-org/reverse-proxy/README.md

 You'll need to install jupyter using `conda install jupyter`.
 More info [here](https://anaconda.org/anaconda/jupyter).
 If you want to use jupyterlab, install that.

+### Containers
+Support for containers will be coming soon.

 ### Usage: ./start_notebook.sh [-p <string>] [-d <string>] [-A <string>] [time]

 ```